montagejs/montagejs.org/docs/gestures.md

     }
 ```

-Finally we need to handle this events in the regular Montage way by implementing a method that prefixes the event name with “handle”.
+Finally we need to handle this events in the regular Mod way by implementing a method that prefixes the event name with “handle”.

 For the press event, we add an additional class to the element so that we can style it differently after the user presses the button, and change the text using innerHTML:
 ```js